 The next Actos trial Nationally will take place in Cook County, Illinois.
 However, there are many individuals that are still suffering from Actos side effects throughout Illinois.
 Ryan Bradley at Koester & Bradley, LLP is representing Actos clients across the country, but focuses on the residents of Central Illinois.
 The drug was widely prescribed throughout Illinois.

 Pioglitazone, know by many as Actos, is a Type 2 diabetes drug which has been linked to an increased risk of heart attack, congestive heart failure, heart disease and death.
 More notably, individuals who took Actos have in many circumstances had an increased risk of bladder cancer, kidney damage, liver damage, and brittle bones.
+At this time the Illinois Dangerous products team at Koester & Bradley is also investigating cancer caused by the popular drug Zantac.
 It is imperative that if you or a loved one or family member has taken Actos or any other derivative thereof, such as, Actoplus met, Actoplus met XR, or duetact, that you closely monitor your condition.
 If you are developing symptoms, contact a doctor immediately.
 If you have already been damaged by Actos or its derivatives, please contact an attorney with mass tort experience in order to protect your right to possible compensation.
 Ryan Bradley, Tom Koester, and the mass tort team at Koester & Bradley, LLP have mass tort and especially defective product experience and focus their practice in Central Illinois.

 Another diabetes medication, Avandia, has also been linked to severe side effects such as heart problems and even death.
 Actos was frequently prescribed as an alternative to Avandia.
 Doctors believed that Actos would deliver the benefit of Avandia without the risks.
 However, a 2010 scholarly study found that both drugs carry the same risk of heart problems and death.
 In response to these findings, the Food and Drug Administration, in a move that shocked many in the defective product community, restricted Avandia and left Actos almost unscathed.